 Midway, I shut my eyes for nearly a minute.
 I wanted to try this as I’d been told that disengaging completely would make the discomfort worse.
-Maybe shutting my eyes was not the thing to do but most people I talked to afterwards said this made it easier.
+Most people I talked to afterwards said this made it easier.
 Damn!
-That wasn’t intended.
+That wasn’t what I intended.

-I must admit that I did start to quite enjoy this bit, as did one observer who said he kept his eyes shut until nearly the end.
+I must admit that I did start to quite enjoy shutting my eyes.
+So also did one observer who said he kept his eyes shut until nearly the end.
 I can only think that he must be curious to know what he missed.

 A couple of people afterwards did say that they’d wanted to stand up and say something.
 All of them decided against it although I do partly wish that the person who came up to me immediately afterwards to say he wanted to stand up and shout “I am Spartacus” had given it a go.
 Who knows what would have happened next.